Convergence of backpropagation with momentum for network architectures with skip connections: Introduction

-As an example of the efficacy of DAG architectures considered in \cite{huang2016densely}, we consider autoencoders, a class of neural networks which provide a means of compressing data.
-For an autoencoder, input data, such as a pixelated image, is also considered as the desired output for a neural network.
-During an encoding phase, the input is compressed through several hidden layers before arriving at a layer, called the code, with dimension smaller than the input.
+As an example of the efficacy of DAG architectures considered in \cite{huang2016densely}, we consider AutoEncoders, a class of neural networks which provide a means of data compression.
+For an AutoEncoder, input data, such as a pixelated image, is also the desired output for a neural network.
+During an encoding phase, input is compressed through several hidden layers before arriving at a middle hidden layer, called the code, having dimension smaller than the input.
 The next phase is decoding, in which input from the code is fed through several more hidden layers until arriving at the output, which is of the same dimension as the input.
 The goal of compression is to minimize the difference between input data and output.
-In \cite{agarwal2018crossencoder}, Agarwal et. al introduced CrossEncoders, which demonstrated superior performance of autoencoders with cross-connections.
-In Section \ref{sec:experiment}, we extend the previous results to include the Olivetti faces dataset and and compare CrossEncoders against traditional autoencoders.
-While our proof of convergence uses mean square error, we validate our results against several other commonly used compression based performance metrics.
+In \cite{agarwal2018crossencoder}, Agarwal et. al introduced CrossEncoders and demonstrated its superior performance against AutoEncoders with no skip-connections.
+In Section \ref{sec:experiment}, we extend the previous results to include the MNIST and Olivetti faces public datasets.
+We validate our results against several commonly used compression based performance metrics.